 Introduction

-In this guide, you’ll discover simple, effective steps for cleaning a bathroom sink, including the faucet and drain.
+In this guide, you’ll find step-by-step instructions for cleaning your bathroom sink, faucet, and drain the right way.
 Whether you’re tackling a weekly clean or a deep scrub, these tips will help keep your sink sparkling and the bathroom smells amazing.

 Why Cleaning Your Bathroom Sink is a Necessity?